qiboteam/workflows/docs/deploy-pip.md

         # The used os.
         # Mandatory input
         os: 'ubuntu-latest'
-        # The Python version to be installed.
+        # The python version to be installed.
         # Mandatory input
         python-version: 3.9
         # If 'publish' is true the repository